The Production Outage — Where the Fix Was Worse Than the Bug

 - Postgres

-max_connections= 250 — the hard ceiling the database will accept before refusing new connections withtoo many connections. - Two dynos total — one
+max_connections= 200 — the hard ceiling the database will accept before refusing new connections withtoo many connections.
+It’s a smaller-tier Heroku Postgres plan than we use for the larger production database (which sits at 500). - Two dynos total — one

 That last line is the whole bug, and the article’s first surprise is what it actually means.

-2. The first outage: apps refused to start
+2. The first outage: Connection is not available

-3. The trace: deploys are the moment of peak connection demand
+3. The trace: deploys are also where connection demand peaks

 The Heroku deploy model is “boot the new dynos before killing the old ones.”
-For a brief window — usually 30-60 seconds while the new dynos become healthy — both generations exist simultaneously.
-Every connection the old dynos are holding, plus every connection the new dynos are opening to become ready, both count against max_connections.
-Deploy time isn’t just a rolling swap.
-It’s the environment’s connection-demand peak.
+For a brief window — 30-60 seconds while the new dynos become healthy — both generations exist simultaneously.
+Every connection the old dynos still hold, plus every connection the new dynos are opening to become ready, both count against max_connections.
+Deploy time is the environment’s connection-demand peak.

-To answer that in the moment, we needed to know the effective pool size on each service.
+To fix the runtime saturation, we needed to know the effective pool size on each service.
 And the ugly discovery here was: nobody knew what the effective pool size actually was in this environment.

 The larger production environment’s application-*.properties set the pool explicitly (70 for api, lower values for others).
 The dev and e2e environments did the same.
 This production environment’s application-*.properties, though — for reasons lost to a git-blame in 2024 — did not.